 Mr. Matthew Garnett is the husband of Jennifer, the father of two children, a member of Redeemer Lutheran Church in Fort Wayne, Indiana, truck driver, and host of the “In Layman’s Terms” podcast.

 Rev. David H. Petersen has been Pastor of Redeemer Lutheran Church since 2000.
 He earned a B.S. in History from Central Michigan University as well as Master of Divinity, Master of Sacred Theology, and Doctor of Ministry degrees from Concordia Theological Seminary in Ft.
 Wayne.
 In addition to his pastoral duties he is also an editor of Gottesdienst: The Journal of Lutheran Liturgy, where he writes on the life and liturgy of the Church.
-He has been married to Jacqui for 31 years and they have three grown children.
+He has been married to Jacqui for 31 years and they have three grown children and three grandchildren.